 U.S. Army Pueblo Chemical Depot, Colorado

 The original stockpile stored at the U.S. Army Pueblo Chemical Depot consisted of 2,613 U.S. tons of mustard agent in projectiles and mortar rounds.
 PEO ACWA worked together with the community to select neutralization followed by biotreatment to destroy the chemical weapons stockpile stored at the depot.
 Additionally, Static Detonation Chamber, or SDC, technology was selected to augment the baseline technology to destroy problematic chemical munitions that cannot be easily processed through the main plant.
 The Explosive Destruction System, a type of explosive destruction technology, destroyed problematic munitions in Pueblo from 2015 to 2018.

-In September 2002, Bechtel Pueblo was selected as the systems contractor responsible for the design, construction, systemization, pilot testing, operations and closure of the Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP.
+In September 2002, the Bechtel Pueblo team was selected as the systems contractor responsible for the design, construction, systemization, pilot testing, operations and closure of the Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP.
 The plant successfully initiated destruction operations in the main plant on Sept.
-7, 2016.
-Agent destruction operations are targeted for completion by the Chemical Weapons Convention commitment of Sept.
-30, 2023 and the Dec.
-31, 2023 Congressionally mandated deadline.
+7, 2016, and Static Detonation Chamber operations on Feb.
+19, 2022.
+Agent destruction operations are targeted for completion by the Chemical Weapons Convention treaty commitment of Sept.
+30, 2023.
+U.S. Public Law mandates stockpile destruction by Dec.
+31, 2023.

 The Colorado Chemical Demilitarization Citizens’ Advisory Commission represents community interests related to the destruction of the chemical weapons stockpile.
 It provides a vital link between the Pueblo community and the DOD by providing a forum for exchanging information about chemical weapons destruction.